 What is the treatment for hand-arm vibration syndrome?

 Stop using vibrating tools if possible

 This may prevent symptoms from getting worse.
-Bouts of Raynaud's phenomenon may ease off if symptoms are mild and you stop working with vibrating tools.
 However, it is not clear whether nerve symptoms can improve once they have developed.
 If possible, you should consider a change of job or reach an agreement with your employer to restrict the hours that you spend using vibrating machines.

 Does it ever get better?

 HAVS does sometimes get better if you stop using vibrating tools early enough.
 However, if you have severe symptoms and carry on working you may find they persist, even when you do eventually stop.

 Employers are aware of the risks of HAVS and this is usually disclosed to employees prior to starting work.
 To read more, see the separate leaflet called Industrial Injuries Disablement Benefit.
 Also listed below are other organisations which might be helpful:

 - The local Health and Safety Executive (HSE) area office.